vbookshelf/Tuberculosis-TB-Analyzer/README.md

 The process used to build and train the model is described in this Kaggle kernel:

-The dataset used for the training can be found here: https://www.kaggle.com/kmader/pulmonary-chest-xray-abnormalities
+The dataset used for the training can be found here:<br>
+https://www.kaggle.com/kmader/pulmonary-chest-xray-abnormalities

 All javascript, html and css files used to create the web app are available in this repo.